UNSW-CEEM/nempy/docs/source/publications.rst

 Nempy Technical Brief
 ---------------------
-Soon to be published technical brief will be available here.
+The nempy technical brief is available :download:`here  <../../docs/pdfs/Nempy Technical Brief v1.0.0.pdf>`. as pdf, and is also used as the introduction for readthedocs page.

 Source code for Figure 1
 ************************